Sytse Klaas de Waard

 Sijtze Klaas de Waard (1796, Groningen – 17 June 1856, Haarlem) was a Dutch Mennonite teacher and minister.

-He was trained at the Amsterdam Mennonite seminary and first served in Mensingeweer 1821-1826 and Akkrum 1826-1828 before serving in the Doopsgezinde kerk, Haarlem.
+He was trained at the Amsterdam Mennonite seminary and first served in Mensingeweer (1821-1826) and Akkrum (1826–1828) before serving in Doopsgezinde Church, Haarlem.
 Sybrandi gave three addresses to the Haarlem society Maatschappij tot Nut van't Algemeen.
-From 1832 he was also a member of the Teylers First Society.
+From 1832 until his death in 1856 he was also a member of the Teylers First Society.